maxmoundas/Decimal-Binary-Hex-Converter/README.md

 # Decimal-Binary-Hex-Converter
-Converts a number from the decimal, binary or hexadecimal number system to the other number systems.
+Converts a number given by the user from the decimal, binary or hexadecimal number system to the other number systems.
 Currently operates entirely through the console.